-AT&T Digital Life Reviews
+Is AT&T Digital Life going out of business?

-Last updated: February 1st, 2017.
 AT&T has jumped on the bandwagon of home security companies.
-Founded in 2013, this makes them a newcomer to the industry.
-Only a few years later and in early 2016 they acquired a huge security company, Lifeshield/DirecTV security.
+Founded in 2012, they enter the ‘newcomer’ category in the industry.
+Only a few years later in 2016 they acquired a huge security company, Lifeshield/DirecTV security.
 For current Digital Life customers your monitoring will stay the same.
-For all the existing customers with Lifeshield, they are in for a few surprises.
+For all the existing customers with LifeShield, they are in for a few surprises.

-- Updated equipment
+- Updated equipment in 2017

 - Easy pay by connecting to multiple AT&T services